DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-03-13-improving-the-candidate-journey.md

 Candidates can find it hard to know they’re eligible for a course, as they find it challenging to understand and prove their equivalent qualifications, particularly international candidates and career changers.

-> In the 2024/2025 recruitment cycle, over 40% of rejected applications were due to qualifications, the highest reason for rejection.
-It was also the highest reason for rejection in the previous recruitment cycle.
+> Research has found one of the highest reasons for rejection is due to qualifications.

 **How we might solve for this:**